 If you stroll out of the park through George Barițiu street and walk straight ahead, you will get to the Mill Canal (Canalul Morilor).
 In this area you can find great deals of beautiful houses that were developed between the 2nd World War and are very well maintained to this particular day.
 If you keep strolling through the park and enjoying the city’s feeling you will eventually reach the Someș river walk.

 The Botanical Garden

-I found the Botanical Garden fascinating years ago when I visited Cluj for the first time.
-It was in spring.
+For sure one of the best places to visit in Cluj, I found the Botanical Garden fascinating years ago when I visited Cluj for the first time.
+It was in spring, and it was a splendid visit.
 The garden is sensational year-round however, if you are looking for amazing walks through nature, either during spring or in autumn.
 The colours and shades of the nature are impressive here; and it makes an excellent place for exercising your photographic skills.

 Just make sure you put on excellent walking shoes, as it’s sloping and you’ll be doing a lot of strolling through the garden.
 Bring water and treats.
 If you’re a photo maniac, like I am, and want to catch some fascinating panoramic views of the area, reach the top of the Water Tower (Turnul de Apă).

 Turda salt mine

 Close to Cluj-Napoca and also easily achievable by bus or car there’s Turda Salt Mine.
 The mine has actually been opened up as a visitor destination back in 1992 and supplies a great deal of intriguing tasks.
 As soon as you go into, there’s a mining museum, depicting the background of mining in Transylvania and also at Turda particularly.